jmacmullin/BCDShareSheet/README.md

 - MessageUI.framework (part of the iOS SDK, used to send email)
 - Twitter.framework (part of the iOS SDK, used to send tweets)

 *Please Note* - You should weakly link the Twitter.framework if you want your app to run on iOS4.
-ABCiOSKit will only attempt to share via Twitter if the framework is present.
+BCDShareSheet will only attempt to share via Twitter if the framework is present.

 Adding the Framework to Your Project
 ------------------------------------